mustafaabbs2/mustafaabbs2.github.io/content/posts/wallfunctions/index.md

 $$

 The resultant omega is a magnitude quantity from both these omegas.
 For a lower y, the 1/y² quantity is dominant, and hence the treatment is that of a viscous sublayer.
-Compare this to the code in omegaWallFunctionsFvPatchScalarField.C.
+Compare this to the code in `omegaWallFunctionsFvPatchScalarField.C`.

 ```cpp
 const label celli = patch().faceCells()[facei];